 Enjoy your stay in Novi Sad.

 P.S.
 While in Novi Sad, Budapest is very close.
-Check out top 10 things to do there.
+Check out the top 10 things to do there.

 P.S.S.
-We thank Museum of Vojvodina and Panacomp for providing us with the necessary information to write this article.
+We thank the Museum of Vojvodina and Panacomp for providing us with the necessary information to write this article.